ReadableLabs/resync/README.md

 [parsers.md](./doc/parsers.md)

 ### TODO
+- use optional dependencies if you only want to compile for a few languages
 - Make work on base branch without sync (replace all 0's with current unix time) - sync will be used for Readable